 Mark J. Henry

-Mark J. Henry is Senior Counsel with the Washington, D.C. law firm of Staas & Halsey LLP.
-He is actively involved in protecting clients' intellectual property rights through patents, trademarks, trade secrets and copyrights.
+Mark J. Henry is a former partner and current senior counsel with the Washington, D.C. law firm of Staas & Halsey LLP.
+He is now splitting his time between Washington, D.C. and Los Angeles, serving clients on both coasts and abroad.
+He is actively involved in protecting clients’ intellectual property rights through patents, trademarks, trade secrets and copyrights.
 His work in patent procurement has been in a wide range of technical arts, including semiconductor device electronics, organic and inorganic chemistry, wireless communication, polymer processing, optical communication, and telecommunication.
 Mr. Henry counsels clients on overall intellectual property strategy related to patent and trademark protection, procurement, validity and enforcement issues, and licensing.
 He has conducted complex infringement and validity studies and used these studies in licensing and settlement negotiations and to counsel clients during litigation.

-While earning his law degree, Mr. Henry had an internship with Westinghouse Electric Corp., writing patent disclosures on nuclear and other energy technology applications.
+Prior to joining Staas & Halsey LLP, Mr. Henry worked in private industry writing patent disclosures on nuclear and other energy technology applications.
 He also had an internship with the U.S. Patent and Trademark Office examining patent applications in the field of adhesive materials and various chemical manufacture.

 Mr. Henry enjoys scuba diving and light beer, but not at the same time.